 1. Transparency Requirements

-* Pending Update to Transparency Requirements: On November 14, 2019, the Securities and Exchange Commission (SEC) publicly announced its intention to approve new ETF structures that will allow actively-managed ETFs to not publish their holdings each day.
+However, on November 14, 2019, the Securities and Exchange Commission (SEC) publicly announced its intention to approve new ETF structures allowing actively-managed ETFs to not publish their holdings each day.
 These new types of ETFs are commonly referred to as semi-transparent ETFs or non-transparent ETFs.

 2. Tax Efficiency